Multi-photon entanglement and interferometry: Quantum communication

+In the protocol with the emulation, the quantum state to be teleported can prepared by performing a unitary operation on an additional degree of freedom of one of EPR particles of the quantum channel.
+A protocol of this kind has been proposed by Popescu (1995) and was experimentally realized in Rome (Boschi \textit{et al}., 1998) with a teleportation fidelity of $0.85(1)$.
+As the protocol does not involve interference of photons from two separate emissions, and as only one EPR pair is manipulated, it avoids many difficulties.
+Just one SPDC source is needed, and it works with just a one pair-emission process.

-The main idea (see the experimental setup in Fig.~\ref{rome}) is to use both the spatial and polarization degrees of freedom of photons.
-One emulates the particle which carries the to-be-teleported-qubit with the use of an additional degree of freedom of an EPR paricle sent to Alice.
-The first step is to produce two EPR photons entangled in their directions of propagation, i.e., entangled in momentum, but each with a well-defined polarization.
+The main idea (see the experimental setup in Fig.~\ref{rome}) is to use the spatial and polarization degrees of freedom of photons.
+One emulates the particle which carries the to-be-teleported-qubit with the use of an additional degree of freedom of an EPR particle sent to Alice.
+The first step is to produce two photons entangled in their directions of propagation (this will serve as the EPR pair), i.e., entangled in momentum, but each with a well-defined polarization.
 Thus one starts with

-The area in Fig.~\ref{rome} indicating the EPR source shows how this can be achieved.
-On the way to Alice photon 1 is intercepted by the Preparer $P$ who changes the polarization from $H$ to an arbitrary quantum superposition
+The area indicated "EPR-source" in Fig.~\ref{rome} shows how this can be achieved.\footnote{One first generates two-photon polarization-entangled state $\left\vert \psi^{+}\right\rangle _{12}$.
+As a PBS transmits (deflects) $H$ ($V$) photons, $\left\vert \psi^{+}\right\rangle _{12}$ is then transformed into momentum entanglement in Eq.~(\ref{mom-ent}), in which photons with label 1 (2) are $H$ ($V$) polarized.} On the way to Alice photon 1 is intercepted by the Preparer $P$ who changes the polarization from $H$ to an arbitrary quantum superposition

 This is the quantum state that Alice will transmit to Bob.
-The Preparer affects the polarization in both paths $a_{1}$ and $b_{1}$ in the same way.
-The total state $|\Phi\rangle$ of the two photons is now
+The Preparer transforms the polarization in both paths $a_{1}$ and $b_{1}$ in the same way.
+The total state $|\Phi\rangle$ of the two photons after his/her action is

 which is a formal analogue of the initial state in Eq. (\ref{newexp}).